erwinmsmith/YGO-Bench/README.md

 [Chinese README](README.zh-CN.md)

 YGO-Bench is a benchmark for LLM agents playing Yu-Gi-Oh!.
-It combines the PTCG-Bench-style agent/evaluation layers with the real EDOPro `ocgcore` rules engine, CardScripts, BabelCDB, deterministic decks, and a frame-by-frame visual replay UI.
+It combines the PTCG-style agent/evaluation layers with the real EDOPro `ocgcore` rules engine, CardScripts, BabelCDB, deterministic decks, and a frame-by-frame visual replay UI.